konstructio/kubefirst-docs/docs/kubefirst/aws/gitlab/repositories.md

 ![GitLab repositories](../../../img/common/gitlab/repositories.png)

-### gitops
+### `gitops`

-The GitOps repo houses all of our IAC and all of our GitOps configurations.
-All of the infrastructure that you receive with Kubefirst was produced by Terraform and all of your applications are delivered with Argo CD.
-You will add to this GitOps repository as your business needs require additional infrastructure or applications.
+The `gitops` repository houses all of our IAC and all of our GitOps configurations.
+All of the infrastructure that you receive with kubefirst was produced by Terraform and all of your applications are delivered with Argo CD.
+You will add to this `gitops` repository as your business needs require additional infrastructure or applications.

 ### metaphor